redhead/diploma-thesis/Comparison_to_traditional_layered_architecture__.md

 ## Layered architecture

-Layered, or more commonly N-layer or layers, architecture is a pattern that helps to structure applications to logical layers, each one being at a particular level of abstraction**citation needed**[pattern-oriented software architecture, F. Buschmann].
+Layered, or more commonly N-layer or layers, architecture is a pattern that helps to structure applications to logical layers, each one being at a particular level of an abstraction**citation needed**[pattern-oriented software architecture, F. Buschmann].
 The benefit of this pattern is that the low- and high-level issues are decoupled from each other, usually by some clean interface.
 The communication is then achieved from high-level layers to the low-level and back.
 By isolating components into layers, responsibilities should not be mixed together, and changes in one layer should not affect other layers.

 It is the most common architecture pattern and the de facto standard for most Java enterprise applications**citation needed**[oreilly url].
 As such, the pattern is carried out in one specific way in most JEE applications, although, it is still valid by the general definition above.
 Conceptually, there is nothing wrong with the general pattern, and it is still a good practice in software development.
 However, there are some downsides to the specific typical implementation in JEE applications.
 Let's describe the specific implementation of the pattern in that situation.